r-grandorder/tri-hermes/en/pages/Remnants/shimosa.md

 **Kiyohime:**

-Thank you so much, {(M) Lord /(F) Lady} Fujimaru.
+Thank you so much, [♂ Lord /♀ Lady] Fujimaru.
 I'm sorry I can't repay your kindness in the way you deserve.

 **Kiyohime:**